 (3) Space and security.
-Each resident must be afforded adequate space and security for themselves and their belongings.
-Each resident must be provided an accentable place to sleep longings.
+Each resident must be afforded adequate space and security for themselves and their be-longings.
 Each resident must be provided an acceptable place to sleep.

 (4) Interior air quality.
 Every room or space must be provided with natural or mechanical ventilation.
 Structures must be free of pollutants in the air at levels that threaten the health of residents.

-dents.
 (5) Water supply.
 The water supply must be free from contamination.

 (6) Sanitary facilities.
-Residents must have access to sufficient sanitary facilities that are in proper operating condition, may be used in privacy, and are adequate for personal cleanliness and the disposal of human waste.
+Residents must have access to sufficient sanitary fa-cilities that are in proper operating condition, may be used in privacy, and are adequate for personal cleanliness and the disposal of human waste.